 of Historic Places

 Department of the Interior

 August 15, 1996

 Location.
 28° 8.867′ N, 82° 27.702′ W. Marker is in Lutz, Florida, in Hillsborough County.
 Marker is at the intersection of U.S. 41 and 4th Avenue SE, on the right when traveling north on U.S. 41.
+Marker is mounted on the front of the building, to the right of the main entrance.
 Touch for map.
-Marker is mounted on the front of the building, to the right of the main entrance.
-Marker is at or near this postal address: 18819 U.S. Highway 41 North., Lutz FL 33549, United States of America.
+Marker is at or near this postal address: 18819 US Highway 41 North, Lutz FL 33549, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Concord Stagecoach Road (approx. 5˝ miles away); Bruce B. Downs Boulevard (approx. 6.8 miles away); Dupree Gardens (approx. 7 miles away); Odessa (approx. 7˝ miles away); Ehren Community (approx. 8 miles away); Capt.
-Nathaniel Wyche Hunter (approx. 8 miles away); The Largest Orange Grove in the World (approx. 8.4 miles away); Ehren African American Community / Mount Carmel Church And Cemetery (approx. 8.7 miles away).
+Concord Stagecoach Road (approx. 5˝ miles away); Bruce B. Downs Boulevard (approx. 6.8 miles away); Dupree Gardens (approx. 7 miles away); Florida Honors and Remembers our POW’s and MIA’s (approx. 7 miles away); Odessa (approx. 7˝ miles away); Ehren Community (approx. 8 miles away); Capt.
+Nathaniel Wyche Hunter (approx. 8 miles away); The Largest Orange Grove in the World (approx. 8.4 miles away).

 The Old Schoolhouse continued in use until 1976, and is the oldest public building in the community of Lutz.
 The Hillsborough County Board of County Commissioners had the building restored in 1998.
 The current Lutz Elementary School is behind the Old Schoolhouse.

 The Old Lutz Schoolhouse is a Hillsborough County Historic Landmark.

 Additional keywords.
 North Tampa Land Company, Colonial Revival, Frank Winn Jr.